tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-13-Building-My-First-Angular-SPA-Part-3.md

 }
 ```

 Now lets start up our rails server and see what we get.
+Everything is working great except the form doesn't really work and the data isn't real.
+The next post we will look at how to use $resource to communicate with our rails API we built in the first post.